Kennaoui/COMP170_Fall26/W01/Activity1.md

 # After-Class Activity 1: Running and Modifying a Python Program

+## Part 1:

+In 3–5 sentences total, answer the following three points:
+1. **Core Takeaway:** In your own words, what was the main concept, rule, or mechanism introduced today?
+2. **Muddiest Point:** What specific step, syntax, logic, or edge case from today is still slightly unclear to you?

-Consider the Python [program](https://github.com/Kennaoui/COMP170_Fall26/tree/main/W01/code) we worked on during class.
+Consider in the rest the Python [program](https://github.com/Kennaoui/COMP170_Fall26/tree/main/W01/code) we worked on during class.
 The version provided for this activity contains a minor modification.

-## Part 1: Create and Run the Program
+## Part 2: Create and Run the Program

 1. Open the terminal.
 2. Use Vim to create a new Python file.